On nonlinear effects in multiphase WKB analysis for the nonlinear Schrodinger equation

-In an appendix, we give an alternative argument illustrating nonlinear interferences at leading order, consisting of the creation of a new mode (when $d\ge 2$): starting from three WKB states, the Wigner measure of $u^\eps$ is the sum of four measures with different supports. \end{remark}
+\end{proposition} The proof of Proposition~\ref{prop:wnlgo} relies on explicit computations available in this weakly nonlinear case, and the fact that for linear oscillations, no caustic appears in the case of a single WKB state: the nature of nonlinear interferences is shown in Section~\ref{sec:wnlgo}, and consists of nonlinear phase modulations.
+In an appendix, we give an alternative argument illustrating another type of nonlinear interferences at leading order, consisting of the creation of a new mode (when $d\ge 2$): starting from three WKB states, a fourth one, associated with a new phase, may appear by resonant interaction.